Henriette Christine of Brunswick-Wolfenbüttel: Mother

 The career of the abbess was unexpectedly cut short in 1712.
 On 8 July 1712, aged 42, Henriette Christine gave birth to her son.
 In the immediate aftermath of the event, the word was put about that "an unknown stranger had violated the abbess", but by September it was generally accepted that the conception had resulted from an entirely consensual affair.
-The child was the son of a minor German aristocrat called Georg Christoph von Braun (1663-1720), formerly a senior official at her father's court.
+The child was the son of a minor German aristocrat called Georg Christoph von Braun (1663–1720), formerly a senior official at her father's court.
 Von Braun had accepted a senior administrative post (als "Stiftshauptmann") at the monastery on 29 September 1710.
 Promotion followed on 12 March 1712 with his appointment as "Abbey Steward" ("Abteihofmeister").
 Following the birth of his son with the abbess, however, he was required to leave the principality: he went into exile in Saxony.

 Duke Anthony Ulrich, having choreographed his granddaughters conversion to Catholicism in 1707, made the same switch on his own account in 1709.
-The Hapsburgs were Roman Catholics.
+The Habsburgs were Roman Catholics.
 During or before 1712 Abbess Henriette Christine made the same switch.
 The monastery was generally thought to have become a Protestant foundation in 1568 at the instigation of Duke Julius of Braunschweig, one of Duke Anthony Ulrich's predecessors.
 However, by 1712 the denominational status of the monastery itself was not entirely clear, given the renewed emphasis placed on the foundation's status as an imperial immediacy, subject to the (Catholic) Hapsburg emperors.
 According to one source Duke Anthony Ulrich found out what he needed to know about his youngest daughter's "carnal intermingling" through a testimony received from his own father confessor.
 The testimony as recorded was curiously elliptical, presumably reflecting a determination on the part of Father Amadeus Hamilton not to breach the requirements of confessional confidentiality.
 It seemed that Abbess Henriette Christine had at no point confessed to having knowingly allowed fleshly intercourse, but from questions and details included in her own confession, Father Hamilton nevertheless inferred a lesser degree of innocence than had initially been assumed.